 UPDATED: LA CROSSE, WI (WXOW) – A court appearance Wednesday for the man arrested in connection with seven and a half pounds of marijuana seized on an Amtrak train.

-25-year-old Ryan Dudenbostel, lives with his grandparents in Boscobel, is being held on a $25,000 cash bond in the La Crosse County Jail.
+25-year-old Reuben Dudenbostel, lives with his grandparents in Boscobel, is being held on a $25,000 cash bond in the La Crosse County Jail.

 He's expected back in court Friday for formal charges and a criminal complaint.

 La Crosse Police and a Holmen K-9 Unit contacted 25-year Dudenbostel as he left the train.

 The dog detected drugs in duffel bag he was carrying.

 The drugs have a street value of $30,000, Lt.
 Pat Hogan, La Crosse Police Department said.

 Local authorities were acting on a tip from the Portland, Ore.
 Amtrak Police that Dudenbostel was acting suspicious and nervous as he boarded the train.